6 Month Sleep Regression: Signs and Tips

 A clear sign that your baby’s sleep regression is starting is when they’re waking up earlier in the morning.
 Maybe now it’s a 5:30 wake up when it used to be 7:30.
 That change can make a big difference.

-Don’t worry if this is not the typical pattern that your baby’s sleep follows.
+Don’t worry if this is not the typical pattern that your baby’s sleep patterns follow.
 If you are worried about sleep regressions or sleep problems you could seek medical advice.

 Night waking and inconsistent sleep